top of page

 Do you have the necessary systems in place to offer this product or solution?

-For example, a company offering curriculum for teachers wants to offer their curriculum directly to the public in the form of video presentations.
+For example, a company offering courseware for teachers wants to offer educational courses directly to the public through video presentations.
 They’ll need to acquire the systems to produce and deliver video content.
-They’ll have to figure out how to take money over the web.
-And they’ll have to evaluate whether their existing content is effective when delivered via video instead of via the classroom setting they already know.
+They’ll have to figure out how to take money over the web instead of using purchase orders as they do today.
+They’ll need a way of protecting content so it’s not shared or pirated.
+And they’ll have to evaluate whether their existing content is effective when delivered via video instead of the classroom setting they already know.

 Are you ready to support your new product initiatives with proven systems and methods?